hmuendel/kubevaulter/cmd/gen/README.md

      data:
        DB_PW:
         ref: dbPassword
+       DB_USER:
+         lit: admin

 randomStrings:
   userPassword:
-    override: true  #defaults to false
+    override: true  #defaults to false, there might be the case, that
     allowedCharacters: "!@#$%^&*()-_=+,.?/:;{}[]~" #defaults to ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789
   dbPassword:
     length: 32 #defaults to 16